CrazyNoobCat/Hey-You-Interactive-Display/README.md

 Debian ...

 **Setup**
-  1. cd cli-packages
+    cd cli-packages
-  2. tar xvf node-v16.13.2-linux-x64.tar.xz
+    tar xvf node-v16.13.2-linux-x64.tar.xz
-  3. cd ..
+    cd ..

 **Start up the web server**
-  * ./heyyou-start-server.sh &
+    ./heyyou-start-server.sh &

 **Display an Activity Home Page**

-  * In a desktop browser, navigate to http://localhost:3000/activiy which will display a page with a QR code on it
+  * In a desktop browser, navigate to _http://localhost:3000/activiy_ which will display a page with a QR code on it

-  * Note: using the desktop browser here is just a test.
-Typically the Activity Home Page is launched on a display screen through ChromeCast
+  * Note: we are using a desktop browser here just for testing purposes.
+Typically the Hey You Activity Home Page is launched on a display screen through ChromeCast

 Connect as an end-user to try out the install:

   * On a phone, scan the QR code (or paste the url shown below it into a browser) to join as a client to that session

   * Alternatively navigate to localhost:3000/join/roomID.
 Replace the roomID with the deviceID of the display you wish to join.